 Is it time to upgrade your commercial gym equipment?
 Finance and lease options help you afford the latest treadmills, ellipticals and weight machines on a small business budget.

-Loans for Gym Equipment
+Pros and Cons of Loans for Gym Equipment

 Many gym equipment loans are secured loans — meaning the machine acts as collateral so you can finance the majority of the expense.